Crock-Pot Manual Slow Cooker (SCV700)

 Pros

-- Classic manual model has no silicone gasket in the food path
+- Food path is ceramic and glass; classic manual model has no silicone gasket

 - Inexpensive and widely available